 One of the challenges of learning to play a scale correctly is learning which fingers to use on which keys.
 Here’s a guide to playing the D major scale with your right hand and your left hand.

-- Start by playing D (the white key to the right of middle C) with your thumb.
+- Start with your thumb and play D (the white key to the right of middle C).

 - Then play E (the white key to the right of D) with your index finger.

 - Then play F# (the black key to the right of F, which is the white key to the right of E) with your middle finger.

 - Next, play G (the white key to the right of F#) with your thumb.
 To do this, cross your thumb under your middle finger.